5 from 9 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Watch How To Season a Wok in the Video Below!
+Watch The Video Below On How To Season a Wok!

-One of the biggest benefits (and one of my favorite reasons to use a wok) is WOK-HEI – this literally translates to “breath of the wok“.
+One of the biggest benefits of using a wok is wok-hei – this literally translates to “breath of the wok”.
 I would describe it as a unique and complex char, smoky flavor that can only be developed & achieved through wok cooking.
-Once you season your wok and it develops a patina of hardened oil that seals off the porous surface, the heat creates this incredible smokiness that makes your dishes THAT MUCH MORE DELICIOUS!
+Once you season your wok and it develops a patina of hardened oil that seals off the porous surface, the heat creates this incredible smokiness that makes your dishes so delicious!

-• If you have a GAS STOVE, you should purchase this round-bottom wok – I have a gas stove and this is the exact one I use now.
+• If you have a gas stove, use a round-bottom wok (this is the exact one I use!)
 On gas stoves, it’s recommended you purchase a wok ring to ensure your wok does not slide around while you are cooking.
-I don’t use one because I lift my burner grate and place my wok in place (see image).
+I don’t use one because I lift my burner grate and place my wok in place.

-When cooking with a wok, I strongly recommend using a wok spatula – it’s crucial to use a wok spatula, as it’ll be able to scrape up anything that might stick to the wok (and will add loads of flavor!) and help you handle all the food inside your wok.
+When cooking with a wok, I strongly recommend using a wok spatula or wok ladle (depending on the dish) – it’ll be able to scrape up anything that might stick to the wok (and will add loads of flavor!) and help you handle all the food inside your wok.
 This is the one I personally use and I love the length and weight of it.
-I also use this wok ladle , depending on the dish.

 How to Season Your Wok for the First Time